justinseby/justinseby/README.md

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently working on:
-	- [ ] Data Science Professional Certification from john hopkins university.
+	- [ ] Data Science Professional Certification from John Hopkins University.
 - :bulb: I'm interested in : **Big Data, AI, Machine Learning and Data Science**

 ### My skills include